vishalbalwant/news-website/README.md

 Mobile‑first design

-Live data later: You can plug in a News API via a small server (for API‑key security and CORS), or keep it fully static.
+Live data later: You can plug in a News API via a small server (for API‑key security and CORS), or keep it fully stati

-3) Project structure
-news-website/
-├─ index.html
-├─ style.css
-├─ script.js
-├─ assets/
-│  └─ placeholder.jpg (optional images)
-└─ server/               (optional — only for real API) ├─ server.js          (Express proxy)
-   └─ .env               (API keys)

 4) How it works (flow & logic)
 UI & Data Flow (static)